thoughtbot/vim-rspec/README.md

 # rspec.vim

-This is a lightweight Rspec runner for Vim.
+This is a lightweight RSpec runner for Vim and MacVim.

 ## Installation